-DENTAL IMPLANTS COST
+DENTAL IMPLANTS COSTs

-No. of Teeth
+Number of Teeth

-More teeth usually means more treatment and a higher overall cost.
+Replacing more teeth usually means more treatment and a higher overall cost.

 Type of Treatment